 - Creating and restoring native grassland with British native wildflower species in gardens and the countryside, and natural environment protected areas.
 This benefits carbon capture, and dramatically reduces the need for maintenance, saving councils large amounts in their grass cutting budgets.

-- Encouraging Guerrilla Gardening and community activism through the supply of native seed bombs to help pollinating insects, educate the public, and reach a wider audience (The perfect stocking-filler at Christmas markets!)
+- Encouraging Guerrilla Gardening and community activism through making and supplying native seed bombs to help pollinating insects, educate the public, and reach a wider audience.

 - To have a positive impact on the people and communities with whom we work